about

 Publications and events

-• OcéanIA IJCAI 2022 Challenge: AI methods for determining ocean ecosystems from space: Combining genomic information, microscopic and satellite imagery.
+• OcéanIA Challenge at IJCAI 2022: AI methods for determining ocean ecosystems from space: Combining genomic information, microscopic and satellite imagery.
 Sánchez-Pi, N. and Martí, L. (eds).
 July 23-29, 2022. more information

 Software